 The facility is designed with sustainable considerations in mind.
 Landscaped roofs, living walls, lush open-air courtyards and the parks layered within the office tower provide a natural environment for its employees.
 Roof panels mounted on the parking structure are also a measure of consideration for the campuses goals in maintaining environmental responsibility in its design.

-Although it is ironic that in such a lush and fertile landscape as Silicon Valley, the architecture is responsible for reintroducing its inhabitants to the outdoors, the design for the Samsung HQ succeeds in creating a sense of environmentally considered design.
+Although it is ironic that in such a lush and fertile valley as Silicon Valley, the architecture is responsible for reintroducing its inhabitants to the outdoors, the design for the Samsung HQ succeeds in creating a sense of environmentally considered design.
 Silicon Valley is strewn with low-lying office architecture, connected by highways with regard for utility and efficiency.
-Unfortunately, its natural landscape is largely ignored in favor of the “fertility of its innovative ideas”.
-It suffers from its own lack of culture outside of its reputation for technological innovation and instead has become a job hub for the cities around its center: San Francisco, Oakland, and San Jose, places where people escape to live for the cities’ cultural and social influences.
+Unfortunately, its natural landscape is largely ignored in favor of the "fertility of its innovative ideas".
+It suffers from its own lack of culture outside of its reputation for technological innovation and instead has become a job hub for the cities around its center: San Francisco, Oakland, and San Jose, places where people escape to live for the cities' cultural and social influences.

-Samsung’s addition to Silicon Valley may be one of the many new works of architecture that changes the way its technologically-driven expansion develops.
-In the meantime, we are keeping an eye on the developments from tech giants like Samsung, Apple, Google and Nvidia – all of whom have the influence to challenge and ultimately change the work environment with the architecture to accommodate it.
+Samsung's addition to Silicon Valley may be one of the many new works of architecture that changes the way its technologically-driven expansion develops.
+In the meantime, we are keeping an eye on the developments from tech giants like Samsung, Apple, and Nvidia - all of whom have the influence to challenge and ultimately change the work environment with the architecture to accommodate it.